MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-networking-for-enterprise-architects.md

 [PDF](https://go.microsoft.com/fwlink/p/?linkid=842073) | [Visio](https://go.microsoft.com/fwlink/p/?linkid=842074) | [More languages](https://www.microsoft.com/download/details.aspx?id=54425)

-You can also see all of the models in the [Microsoft Cloud IT architecture resources](microsoft-cloud-it-architecture-resources.md) and swipe through [Microsoft's Enterprise Cloud Roadmap: Resources for IT Decision Makers](https://aka.ms/cloudarchitecture).
+You can also see all of the models in the [Microsoft Cloud IT architecture resources](microsoft-cloud-it-architecture-resources.md).

 See the following sections: